Your cart

 1. Yaupon Tea

-Yaupon is the only naturally caffeinated plant native to North America.
-It has unique properties that traditional teas lack.
-One of these benefits is Polyphenols, a powerful antioxidant that helps decrese oxidative stress which occurs during menopause.
-Improving immune function and helping fight aging, polyphenols in Yaupon tea can help battle your menopause symptoms.
-In general, yaupon has about 25 mg of caffeine content, which is less than a normal cup of coffee (about 90 mg).
+Improving immune function and helping fight aging, polyphenols in yaupon tea can help you feel steadier through the hormonal shifts of this season, along with menopause symptoms.
+In general, yaupon has about 25 mg of caffeine, which is less than a typical cup of coffee (about 90 mg), according to FDA data.

 Benefits:

-- Keep your skin plump and wrinkle-free with Rutin that helps the body produce collagen and utilize vitamin C, major components of your skin.
+• Keep your skin plump and wrinkle-free with rutin that helps the body produce collagen and utilize vitamin C, major components of your skin.

 Side Effects: